Achalasia

 No treatment restores peristalsis of the esophagus.
 The aim of treatment is to relieve symptoms by decreasing pressure in the lower esophageal sphincter.

-There are two main treatment options for relieving the symptoms of achalasia that are equally effective and have similar outcomes.
+There are 2 types of treatment for relieving the symptoms of achalasia.

-Myotomy involves surgery to cut the muscle fibers in the lower esophageal sphincter.
-The procedure is usually done with a laparoscope or, less commonly, with a thoracoscope.
-It can also be done with an endoscope inserted down the esophagus.
-Myotomy has a similar success rate as balloon dilation.
+Myotomy involves cutting the muscle fibers in the lower esophageal sphincter.
+The procedure is done either surgically, with a laparoscope or thoracoscope, or with an endoscope inserted down the esophagus.
+For some types of achalasia, myotomy has a similar success rate as balloon dilation, but for other types, myotomy is more effective.
 As with balloon dilation, there is a small risk of the esophagus perforating during the myotomy procedure.

 After myotomy, some people have an increased risk of developing a backflow of acid into the esophagus (gastroesophageal reflux disease).
-A procedure to prevent backflow of acid from the stomach (called a fundoplication) is usually done at the same time as myotomy.
+For surgical myotomy, a procedure to prevent backflow of acid from the stomach (called a fundoplication) is usually done at the same time.

 Botulinum toxin can temporarily paralyze muscles, thus doctors sometimes inject botulinum toxin into the lower esophageal sphincter to relax it.
 This injection is an alternative to balloon dilation or myotomy and is almost as effective.
-However, the results typically last for only 6 months to 1 year, which is shorter than other treatments last.
+However, the results typically last for 1 month to 1 year, which is shorter than other treatments last.

 Certain medications, such as nitrates or calcium channel blockers, have been studied but have not proved to be effective.